mjcarley/nbi/README.md

   make
   make install

-For information on options to control configuration,
+For information on options to control configuration, including the installation location and where to find any required libraries:

   ./configure --help

 * Using NBI

-The main documentation, including details of examples, is in the ./doc subdirectory of the distribution.
-Scripts for running examples and visualising results are in the ./examples subdirectory.
+The main documentation, including details of examples, is in the .../doc subdirectory of the distribution.
+Scripts for running examples and visualising results are in the .../examples subdirectory.